-The goal keeper is allowed to hold the ball for up to 10 seconds as long as it has one foot inside in its own penalty area.
-In all other cases (except those noted in Section 4.8.1), robots are allowed to hold the ball for up to 3 seconds.
+The goal keeper goalkeeper is allowed to hold the ball for up to 10 seconds 10 s as long as it has one foot inside in its own penalty area.
+In all other cases (except those noted in Section 4.8.1 Section 4.8.1), robots are allowed to hold the ball for up to 3 seconds 3 s.
 Holding the ball for longer than this is not allowed.
-The head referee will call "Ball Holding <robot>", and the robot removed under the standard removal penalty.
+The head referee will call "Ball Holding" and is not allowed robot >", and the robot removed under the standard removal penalty.
 The ball should be removed from the possession of the robot and placed where the penalty occurred.
 If the robot that held the ball has moved the ball before the robot can be removed, the ball shall be replaced where the penalty occurred.
 This applies to accidental goals.

-Example.
+A robot which does not Example.
 A robot holds the ball, and before the referees can remove the robot, it shoots the ball into the goal.
-The goal will not be counted and the ball will be replaced where the penalty occurred,
+The goal will not be counted, and the ball will be replaced where the penalty occurred,

-A robot must leave enough open space around the ball.
+A robot must leave enough open space around the ballwill be penalized as "Ball Holding" if that situation continues more than 3 seconds.
 The occupation of the ball is judged using the convex hull of the projection of the robot's body onto the ground.
 "Enough open space" means that at least the half of the ball is not covered by the convex hull.
 It is not important whether the robot actually touches the ball.

 Intentional continual holding is prohibited even if each individual holding time does not continue for up to the time limit.
 In general, robots should release the ball for approximately as long as they were holding it to reset the clock.
 Without a sufficient release, the continual holding is regarded as a continuous hold from the very beginning and the holding rule is strictly applied.
+The violation of this rule will result in the standard removal penalty (see Section 4.2 for details).
+The ball should be removed from the possession of the robot and placed where the foul occurred.
+If the robot that held the ball has moved the ball before the robot can be removed, the ball shall be replaced where the foul occurred.